phoenix077/Hello-World-II/README.md

 # Hello-World-II
 Walkingthrough

-Everything you and I sprung from two motives; sex urge and fillings of importance.
+Everything you and I sprung from two motives; sex urge and feelings of importance.